IObundle/iob-soc-tester/README.md

-# OpenCryptoTester
+# IOb-SoC-Tester

+IOb-SoC-Tester is a platform for developing and validating hardware/software (HW/SW) algorithms.
+This platform utilizes RISC-V CPUs and peripherals called Test Instruments (TIs).

-The [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) project aims to develop a System-on-Chip (SoC) used mainly to verify cryptographic systems that improve internet security but can also be used on any SoC.
-It is synergetic with several other NGI Assure-funded open-source projects - notably [OpenCryptoHW](https://nlnet.nl/project/OpenCryptoHW) (Coarse-Grained Reconfigurable Array cryptographic hardware) and [OpenCryptoLinux](https://nlnet.nl/project/OpenCryptoLinux).
-The proposed SoC will support test instruments as peripherals and use OpenCryptoHW as the System Under Test (SUT), hopefully opening the way for open-source test instrumentation operated under Linux.
+This project initially started with the [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) to mainly to verify cryptographic systems that improve internet security.
+However, IOb-SoC Tester can also be used to test any Core or SoC.
+The proposed tester SoC shoud open the way for open-source test instrumentation operated bare-metal or under Linux.

 # Repository moved